Dashboard Overview (for Admins & Guards)

 Tips and Best Practices

-• Use the Dashboard regularly to stay aware of visitor trends and community activity.
-Trends showing an increase in denied entries, for example, might warrant contacting security or reviewing entry policies.
+• Stay on top of activity trends.
+Use the Dashboard regularly to monitor visitor trends and community activity.
+An increase in denied entries, for example, might warrant contacting security or reviewing entry policies.

-• Check the Latest Property Requests panel daily to ensure resident requests are processed promptly.
+• Process requests promptly.
+Check the Latest Property Requests panel daily to ensure resident requests are handled without delay.

-• If you manage multiple properties, verify you’re viewing the correct property by checking the property name in the header.
+• Verify your property.
+If you manage multiple properties, confirm you're viewing the correct one by checking the property name in the header.
 Switch properties via the user menu at the bottom of the navigation bar.

 • Related Articles